 The glint and glare assessment has shown that there will be no glint and glare effects for any receptors (residential, road or airport) and so no mitigation is required.
-The effects of glint and glare and their impact on local receptors has been analysed in detail and the impact on all receptors is predicted to be 'None', and therefore 'Not significant'.
+The effects of glint and glare and their impact on local receptors has been analysed in detail and the impact on call receptors is prodicted to be 'None', and therefore 'Not significant'.